10up/headstartwp/docs/documentation/01-Getting Started/headless-config.md

 ---
 # Headless Config

-The `headless.config.js` file contains several config options for 10up's headless framework.
+The `headless.config.js` file contains several config options for HeadstartWP.
 This file should export an object of type [HeadlessConfig](/api/modules/headstartwp_core/#headlessconfig).

 Here's a sample config file